brentvollebregt/nitratine.net/_posts/2018-05-06-python-sqlite3-basics.md

 cursor = connection.cursor()
 ```

-With these three simple lines, you now have a connection to your database file with cursor.
+With these three simple lines, you now have a connection to your database file and a cursor to execute queries with.

 ## Executing Statements
 To execute statements, we can use .execute() on our cursor object.
 For example: